Node configuration

 advertise_address | IP address advertised by the node, i.e. the IP address that peer nodes should use to connect to the node for RPCs. | QW_ADVERTISE_ADDRESS | listen_address |

-gossip_listen_port | The port which to listen for the Gossip cluster membership service (UDP). | QW_GOSSIP_LISTEN_PORT | rest_listen_port |
+gossip_listen_port | The port which to listen for the Gossip cluster membership service (UDP). | QW_GOSSIP_LISTEN_PORT | rest.listen_port |

-grpc_listen_port | The port which to listen for the gRPC service. | QW_GRPC_LISTEN_PORT | rest_listen_port + 1 |
+grpc_listen_port | The port on which gRPC services listen for traffic. | QW_GRPC_LISTEN_PORT | rest.listen_port + 1 |

 data_dir | Path to directory where data (tmp data, splits kept for caching purpose) is persisted.
 This is mostly used in indexing. | QW_DATA_DIR | ./qwdata |